 Oatmeal Bath for Eczema

 For those suffering from eczema symptoms, this is among the simplest of eczema treatments.
-The bath often provides significant relief.
+The often provides significant relief from the inflamed associated with the condition.

 Dissolving finely ground oats into the bath water along with a few supporting ingredients (such as baking soda or Epsom salts) can help soothe and heal the the inflammation of eczema.
 After soaking, gently pat the skin dry.

-The same bath ingredients that help with a rash also assist in treating poison ivy and chicken pox blisters.
+The same bath ingredients that help with a rash also assist in treating chicken pox blisters.
 Adding tea tree oil to the soothing bath soak when treating theses issues can also be beneficial, as it is antiseptic and antibacterial.
-The bath soak is also good for insect bites, which often come along poison oak and ivy.
+Make sure to use lukewarm water not hot, as hot water will cause the rash to worsen.

 Is there enough oatmeal in a simple bath soak to be effective?